awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/fundamental-stream.md

  Success results in no output, so you might want to use `describe-stream` to check on deletion progress:

 ```
-aws kinesis describe-stream --stream-name Foo
+aws kinesis describe-stream-summary --stream-name Foo
 ```

- If you execute this command immediately after the delete command, you will likely see output similar to the following example:
+ If you execute this command immediately after the delete command, you will likely see output part of which is similar to the following example:

 ```
 {
-    "StreamDescription": {
+    "StreamDescriptionSummary": {
-        "StreamStatus": "DELETING",
-        "StreamName": "Foo",
+        "StreamName": "samplestream",
-        "StreamARN": "arn:aws:kinesis:us-west-2:account-id:stream/Foo",
+        "StreamARN": "arn:aws:kinesis:us-west-2:123456789012:stream/samplestream",
-        "Shards": []
-    }
-}
+        "StreamStatus": "ACTIVE",
 ```

  After the stream is fully deleted, `describe-stream` will result in a "not found" error:

 ```
-A client error (ResourceNotFoundException) occurred when calling the DescribeStream operation:
+A client error (ResourceNotFoundException) occurred when calling the DescribeStreamSummary operation:
-Stream Foo under account 112233445566 not found.
+Stream Foo under account 123456789012 not found.
 ```